 - Eradication of all existing ground vegetation MUST be undertaken using a translocated herbicide.
 Any product used for this purpose MUST be selected to ensure that it will not have an adverse affect on the health of the retained trees, and carried out by a suitably trained operative. - Any major protrusions within the soil MUST be removed, such as large rocks or existing tree stumps.
-Any holes MUST be filled with sharp sand.

-- Lay a geotextile membrane over the entire area(s) to be protected, ensuring a one 1m overlap where necessary.
+Any holes MUST be filled with sharp sand. - Lay a geotextile membrane over the entire area(s) to be protected, ensuring a one 1m overlap where necessary.
 All new surfacing MUST be positioned at least 500mm from tree stems or buttress roots. - Construction of the edging of the area is to be implemented with the use of vertical steel pegs driven into the ground at intervals of 500mm with side supports firmly attached.
 CHECK FOR UNDERGROUND SERVICES PRIOR TO THE COMMENCEMENT OF SUCH WORK. - The three dimensional cellular confinement system (e.g cellweb or similar) must be cut to size and placed within the pre-prepared area.
 This area MUST now be filled with a no-fines aggregate infill.
+This MUST then be compacted to avoid the possibility of future "rutting". - Where the new no dig driveway meets the public highway a small amount of level reduction will be needed to ensure the new drive meets the public highway as per the diagram below.

-This MUST then be compacted to avoid the possibility of future "rutting". - Lay a final layer of the geotextile membrane on top of this surface. - A porous material can now be placed on top to complete the construction. - Graded top soil will be used to bring the adjacent grassed areas to the same level as the new driveway.
+- Lay a final layer of the geotextile membrane on top of this surface. - A porous material can now be placed on top to complete the construction. - Graded top soil will be used to bring the adjacent grassed areas to the same level as the new driveway.

 N.B.
-An engineer will prepare the exact specification in agreement with the retained Arboriculturalist and Local Planning Authorities Arboricultural Officer.
+An engineer will prepare the exact specification in agreement with the retained Arboriculturalist.

-8.3 BOUNDARY TREATMENTS
+8.5 BOUNDARY TREATMENTS